squattingdog/c52-sfdc/readme.md

 ﻿# Salesforce Apps
-This is the project that contains the code related to the sfdc org.
+This is the project that contains the code related to apps in the sfdc org.

 ## Setup Local Machine
 #### Create Local Configuration File